 God is the ultimate Parent.
 As Parent, God is just, pure, holy, caring, wise, truth, and forgiving.
-For John Wesley, “God was essentially a relational reality” (Randy Maddox).
-Jesus reveals this relational reality by expressing the intimacy and familiarity with God that God desires us all to have.
+Randy Maddox wrote that for John Wesley, “God was essentially a relational reality.”
+Jesus reveals this relational reality by expressing intimacy and familiarity with God that God desires us all to have.
 Jesus, “deeply grieved,” cries out to God as Abba in the Garden of Gethsemane (Matt 26:39).
 We also see a glimpse of this intimacy when God refers to Israel as son in Exodus 4:22-23.

 God is Parent.

 The Exodus is evidence of God saving God’s people.
 God tells Moses that the cries of God’s people have reached the Holy Ears.
 As such God sets forth a salvation plan.
 As humanity continued to be enslaved by sin, God sent his only begotten son (John 3:16) to save humanity.
 In the form of Jesus Christ, God presented Godself as the ultimate sacrifice to redeem humanity through all time.

 God is Redeemer.

 “God is love,” the writer of 1 John tells us (4:16).
 We understand God as love because God is Creator, Almighty, Parent, and Redeemer.
 Wesley’s focus on the love of God has always been connected to his understanding of God’s grace.
 Love and grace are siblings of the Parent.
 Grace is the source of our creation, maintenance, and salvation.
 According to Wesley, this grace is evidence of God’s love.